Devoxx4KidsDE/workshop-minecraft-modding-raspberry-pi/README.md

 ```
 You can now choose the flat_world at the beginning of the game.

-## Possible walkthrough for working with kids:
+## Possible walkthrough for working with kids - based on the game at game/game-timeout.py:
 * Run the helloWorld to see how it works.
 * Set first blocks.
 * OPTIONAL: on start reset the player to coordinates.